lab10-coop/tau1/README.md

 ## Run a trustnode

+A _trustnode_ or _validator node_ is a node which does not just passively sync and verify the chain, but also actively participates in the consensus protocol and co-authors blocks.
+The current version of the tau1 testnet is configured to use the [Aura consensus algorithm](https://openethereum.github.io/wiki/Aura.html) together with [POSDAO](https://openethereum.github.io/wiki/Aura.html), a smart contract based protocol for permissionless management of consensus protocol participants.
+In its previos version, tau1 employed [voting based governance contracts](https://github.com/lab10-coop/artis-network-consensus-contracts) for managing consensus protocol participants.
+The sigma1 mainnet still uses that mechanism, but will also be upgraded to POSDAO in the future.

 **Create a user**
 This step is optional.
 For the smoothest setup journey (least changes necessary), create a user named "artis".